dawidbudzynski/gameweb_python_django/README.md

 **Main functions:**
 - recommending new games based on user's taste
-- displaying news using Polygon API
+- displaying gaming and tech news using API from sites like: Polygon, IGN, The Verge and TechRadar

 **Requirements:**
 - Python 3.5+